-“Receiving the Gold Star designation is evidence of the collaboration it takes among educators and staff for students to be successful,” said Dr. Jennifer McCormick, Indiana Superintendent of Public Instruction.
-“I want to recognize and commend these schools for understanding the tremendous impact school counselors and school and community members have in helping our students become fully prepared for life beyond high school.”
+“Receiving the Gold Star designation is evidence of the strong collaboration exemplified for student success,” said Dr. Jennifer McCormick, Indiana Superintendent of Public Instruction.
+“I want to recognize and commend these schools for understanding the tremendous impact school counselors, entire school teams, and community members have in helping our students become fully prepared for life beyond high school.”

-Created in 2004, the Gold Star designation has been awarded to nearly 300 Indiana elementary, middle and high schools.
-To receive the award, schools undergo a rigorous process to raise student achievement and improve overall student success by creating local school-community advisory groups that review student data, set specific student goals, and commit to maximizing the time and skills of the school counselor.
-A total of 104 schools received the 2017 designation, of which 22 renewed their Gold Star status.
+Created in 2004, the Gold Star designation has been awarded to over 300 Indiana elementary, middle, and high schools.
+To receive the award, schools undergo a rigorous process to raise student achievement and improve overall student success.
+This is accomplished by creating local school-community advisory groups tasked with reviewing student data, setting specific student goals, and committing to maximizing the time and skills of the school counselor.
+A total of 34 schools received the designation in 2018, of which nine renewed their Gold Star status.